-Nevertheless, it’s a useful one among dog training tips to deal with aggression to keep in mind.
+Nevertheless, it’s useful among dog training tips to deal with aggression to keep in mind.

-If you’re carrying anything like a stick or an umbrella, don’t wave it around threateningly.
+Don’t wave it around threateningly if you’re carrying anything like a stick or an umbrella.

 That will worsen things.
-Instead, slowly hold it out, not directly in front of the dog, appear more significant, and a more intimidating target.
+Instead, slowly hold it out, not directly in front of the dog, to appear more significant and a more intimidating target.